Okra benefits for men and women & it uses, nutrition

 What is Okra?

-Okra is high in fiber, vitamins A, C and folate.
-There are also vitamins K, B, iron, potassium, zinc, calcium, manganese, magnesium, antioxidants and beta-carotene.
-Although it is a winter vegetable, this vegetable is available almost throughout the year due to its great demand and popularity.
-It can be cultivated all year round.
-But generally it is cultivated during summer.
+Okra is particularly high in fiber, vitamins A, C, and folate, as well as vitamins K and B, iron, potassium, zinc, calcium, manganese, magnesium, antioxidants, and beta-carotene.
+While it is typically a winter vegetable, okra is in demand year-round and can be cultivated at any time, though summer is its peak season.

-Eating okra seeds is a good way to supplement unsaturated fatty acids and essential amino acids, and okra leaves can also be used in cooking as green vegetables like dandelion.
-In addition to direct use, okra extract can be used as a food additive.
+Eating okra seeds can provide essential unsaturated fatty acids and amino acids, while the leaves can be cooked like other greens, such as dandelion.
+Additionally, okra extract serves as a food additive.

 Okra Nutrition